frajaroco/mvstpp/README.md

 # mvstpp

-Mark variograms for spatio-temporal point processes
+## Mark variograms for spatio-temporal point processes

+Basic toolkit for the exploration and analysis of the spatio-temporal point patterns through the mark variograms.

 ## Installation guide